fjunior1/TeamProfileGenerator/README.md

   4. Verify inquirer is installed with the command "npm i inquirer"

+  5. Verify inquire-loop is installed with command "npm install --save inquirer-loop"

-  5. Verify jest is installed with the comand "npm i jest"
+  6. Verify jest is installed with the comand "npm i jest"

 ## Usage